 This easy recipe is so flavorful, and it only takes a few minutes to pull together!
 Put this one on your weekly menu rotation – it’s that good, and that fast.

 - Bread the Chicken Cutlets.
-To begin, season the chicken cutlets with salt and pepper.
-Next, mix the flour, paprika, onion powder, thyme, and basil together in a small bowl.
-Dredge the cutlets in the seasoned flour, and gently shake off any excess.
+Season the chicken cutlets with salt and pepper.
+Next, mix the flour, paprika, onion powder, thyme, and basil together in a small bowl and dredge the cutlets in the seasoned flour.

 - Saute the Chicken.
-To cook the chicken cutlets, melt the butter with the olive oil in a large skillet over medium heat.
-Once the oil and butter are hot, add the chicken pieces, and cook for about 5 minutes per side, until browned and cooked through.
+Melt the butter with the olive oil in a large skillet over medium heat.
+Add the chicken pieces, and cook for about 5 minutes per side, until browned and cooked through.
 Place the cooked chicken on a plate and cover.
-Set aside while you make the sauce.

 - Make the Sauce.
 Wipe down the skillet.
-Add some oil to it and stir in the garlic; let it cook for about 15 seconds, to release the fragrance.
+Add some oil to it and stir in the garlic.
 Then pour the chicken broth into the skillet.
 Stir in the cream, parmesan, red pepper flakes, salt, and pepper.
 Reduce the heat to medium-low and simmer the sauce for a couple of minutes.

 - Add Sundried Tomatoes and Chicken.
-Last, add the sundried tomatoes to the skillet, and let them cook for about 30 seconds before adding the chicken cutlets.
-Simmer everything for a few minutes, until the sauce is thickened and the chicken is heated through.
+Last, add the sundried tomatoes to the skillet, and let them cook for a little before adding the chicken cutlets.
+Simmer until the sauce is thickened and the chicken is heated through.

 - Enjoy!
 Remove from the heat, garnish the chicken with basil, and serve warm.